-High-end display with mid-range specs
+High-end display with budget specs

 The Nokia 6.2 features a crisp 6.3in waterdrop display with FHD+ resolution, and while that’s impressive, it’s further enhanced by what Nokia calls PureDisplay technology.
 The company claims that the tech overclocks the LCD panel to “outperform OLED in many areas” with improved tonality, 96 percent colour gamut and improved contrast ratio at 1:4500.
 Those technical claims are hard to put to the test, but it’s clear that the Nokia 6.2 display is bright, vivid and detailed whether you’re watching videos or scrolling through Facebook.

 That’s not all, either.
 The display features 10bit-HDR certification which is great for those of us that have large HDR video collections, but what about the rest of us?
 The PureDisplay tech can actually upscale SDR content to HDR on-the-fly, giving you a well-balanced, vibrant video viewing experience no matter if you’re watching official HDR content on Amazon Prime or your favourite vlogger on YouTube.
 The results aren’t as good as native HDR, of course, but it’s a nice middle ground and a feature not available on some high-end alternatives.

-It’s also fairly standard in the connectivity department, offering Bluetooth 5.0, GPS, 802.11 b/g/n/ac Wi-Fi and NFC support alongside 4G connectivity.
+The Nokia 6.2 is also fairly standard in the connectivity department, offering Bluetooth 5.0, GPS, 802.11 b/g/n/ac Wi-Fi and NFC support alongside 4G connectivity.